turbot/terraform-provider-turbot/website/docs/d/policy.html.markdown

   value = "${data.turbot_policy_value.example}".value
 }
 ```
-Here is another example wherein the value of a turbot policy is used to set another policy on a folder.
+Here is another example wherein the value of a Turbot Guardrails policy is used to set another policy on a folder.

 ```hcl
 data "turbot_policy_value" "example" {